scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 Default: ``3000000``

-Number of items in the :term:`state cache` of :term:`strategy worker`, before it get's flushed to HBase and cleared.
+Number of cached state changes in the :term:`state cache` of :term:`strategy worker`.
+Internally there is ``cachetools.LRUCache`` storing all the recent state changes, discarding least recently used when the cache gets over its capacity.

 .. setting:: HBASE_THRIFT_HOST